 Controlling the amount of prefetching that

 Increasing the number of background threads for read or write operations, if you have a high-end I/O subsystem that is not fully utilized by the default values.
-See Section 126.96.36.199, “Multiple Background I/O Threads”.
+See Section 14.11.5, “Configuring the Number of Background InnoDB I/O Threads”.

 Controlling how much I/O

-might scale back this setting if you observe periodic drops
+InnoDBperforms in the background.
+See Section 14.11.7, “Configuring InnoDB I/O Capacity”.
+You might scale back this setting if you observe periodic drops in performance.

 Controlling the algorithm that determines when